 - Automatically adjusts for input voltage: 208-240V on single-phase and 208-575V on 3-phase

 - Smart water-cooler that only turns on when needed and stops the arc when it detects a low coolant level

 - The cooling fans blow directly into heat sinks and the circuit boards are protected from grinding dust and moisture by a special lacquer coating which makes the machine IP23

 - Cooling fans work on-demand; the fans only power up when cooling is required, reducing noise and eliminating unwanted grinding dust from being pulled into the machine while the machine is idling

-- Lift-Arc Start gives you the option of TIG arc initiation without high frequency (useful when you work around sensitive electronics where high frequency is unwanted)
+- This machine has High Frequency start with the option to change to Lift-Arc Start when you work around sensitive electronics where high frequency is unwanted

 - 30 memory programs allow you to save specific welding parameters for 30 different welding jobs

 - Arc-Force (DIG): Helps reduce "sticking" of the electrode

 - Hot-Start: For easy arc strikes

 - DC and AC Stick Welding: AC frequency and balance can be adjusted in Stick mode as well